-Penn State Behrend is a small community with a population of 4,500 total students and over 600 faculty and staff.
+Penn State Behrend is a small community with a population of 4,700 total students and nearly 700 faculty and staff.
 The Behrend College Critical Incident Response Team (CIRT) was developed to mitigate the psychological impact of a traumatic campus event; prevent the subsequent development of a post-traumatic syndrome; and serve as an early identification mechanism for individuals who will require professional mental health follow-up subsequent to a traumatic event.
 The services of this team are offered to all students, faculty, staff, and their family members.
 The Critical Incident Response Team (CIRT) was formed to facilitate interventions following a "critical incident" or campus crisis.

-A crisis, for our purposes is defined quite broadly.
+A crisis, for our purposes, is defined quite broadly.
 It is an event that may cause a temporary state of psychological unrest with a reaction causing a state of emotional turmoil.
 A critical incident is a sudden, powerful event outside of the range of ordinary human experience.
 A critical incident has the potential to overwhelm the usual effective coping mechanisms of either an individual or a group.
 While there are many types of critical incidents that can strike a college campus, the following are examples of the kinds of incidents to which we are prepared to respond.

 The Critical Incident Response Team at Penn State Behrend consists of various members of different disciplines throughout the campus community who have all been certified in Critical Incident Stress Management (CISM).
 CISM represents a comprehensive crisis intervention response to a critical campus incident.
 The vision of this team is:

 Critical Incident Stress Management (CISM) is a structured group process, facilitated by a small team of trained individuals, where those who have been impacted by a critical incident are given an opportunity to talk about and react to the incident and learn about the recovery process.
 The goals of CISM are to reduce the impact of traumatic events, speed the recovery process for those affected, and prevent the occurrence of more serious emotional difficulties.
-CISM is based upon the work of Jeffrey Mitchell, Ph.D. and George Everly, Jr., Ph.D. and is in use worldwide.
+CISM is based upon the work of Jeffrey Mitchell, Ph.D., and George Everly, Jr., Ph.D., and is in use worldwide.